Preparing you for the future

 Year 4

-The fourth-year program allows veterinary students some flexibility to concentrate on their interests in specific areas.
-The program begins immediately following the conclusion of Year 3 (approximately early March) and continues for 14 months.
+Year 4 of the program allows veterinary students some flexibility to concentrate on their interests in specific areas.
+It begins immediately following the conclusion of Year 3 (late April) and continues for 12 months.

-Each course in the fourth year is taught as a 2- or 3-week block.
-Students take each course as a separate block.
-Students select clinical rotations with guidance from faculty advisors.
-A student may concentrate his/her attentions toward small or large animal rotations, or they may pursue a more general, mixed-animal course of study.
+Each course in Year 4 is taught as a 2- or 3-week block, and students take each course as a separate block.
+Students select clinical rotations with guidance from faculty advisors, and they may focus on small animal, large animal, or a more general, mixed-animal course of study.

-Because the fourth-year program is continuous, some blocks may end or begin during holidays or semester breaks.
+Because Year 4 in the program is continuous, some blocks may end or begin during holidays or semester breaks.

 Clinical Rotations: